 Whether your camera is a DSLR, Compact, or Smartphone you will be keen to take pictures right away.
 When you look at them, the pictures are, OK, but they don’t look as good as you hoped – right?

-I am including a list of general camera tips that will be a quick refresher if you already unpacked your camera, then add some focused hints to make better use when you start using your Compact, Smartphone or DSLR camera in the real world.
+I start with a list of useful tips that will be a quick refresher if you already unpacked your camera, then add some important hints to help you make better use of your own device when you start using it in the real world.#RTFM Read the #manual for your #camera!
+What else should #new #camerausers know?
+Check #DashKitten for lots of #help and #tips. #beginner #blogging #socialmedia Click To Tweet

 Tips for Every New Camera User